Wednesday, October 20, 2021

 (facebook.com/tfperu)

 Now, around this time, Hasbro is high on the trade preview success of Transformers.
 It is early 1984 (US Toy Fair is Feb 1984).
 They are looking again to Japan for more transforming toys, anything they can get their hands on to bolster the ranks as they are already planning the 1985 product catalogue (as well as refining their character biographies and developing the cartoon series).
 Note that the toys hit the shelves in May 1984, with the Marvel comic, and the cartoon show screens in September 1985.
 Of particular interest to this story, they secure a supply deal with Takatoku Toys (later Matsushiro, then Bandai - long story) and licensing from Tatsunoko Productions to use the 1/55 Super Valkyrie figure (released in Japan in February 1984) for Autobot Jetfire (but not in Japan, that's Macross/Big West territory).
 That's a big, deluxe good guy figure that every kid will want for Christmas (Sales are paramount, even though they plan to only use the character sparingly in the cartoon, due to legal issues).
 They need a big, deluxe bad guy too.
-Maybe Hasbro gets wind of the Japanese Astromagnum and looks up Toyco in Tokyo.
-Maybe Hasbro becomes aware of Spark Man as it exists somewhat obscurely in the US market at the time.
-Anyhow, can Toyco do it?
-No, not anymore - they've sold it to Intecs, in Korea, and they are making Spark Man now.
-Hasbro gets in touch with Intecs with or without Toyco's help.
+Hasbro leaving no stone unturned, gets wind of the Japanese Astro Magnum and looks up Toyco in Tokyo.
+Since the design registration ('patent') is the second application by Toyco, it is reasonable to assume it was required by Hasbro's interest, so they may have been making a deal on the figure as early as January 1984.
+Intecs sends Hasbro samples of their Spark Man toy from Korea.

 (https://twitter.com/jessewittenrich/status/1107973728179290112)